The Mountains of Arizona

 I was back to my car at 11:30 a.m., meaning I had been gone overall for 3 hours and 30 minutes.
 I was feeling very good, and conditions were still fantastic.
 I stayed in my hiking clothes and decided to go look at Peak 4862, the third peak on my agenda.

 The best way to approach this peak would be from the northwest, but here, it is private land, with fences and pens and animals.
 There would be no way to stash my car and stealth it.
-The frustrating this is that the National Forest boundary is just a few dozen yards to the east.
+The frustrating thing is that the National Forest boundary is just a few dozen yards to the east.
 But I'd have no choice but to park on the private land and trespass, even if for just a few minutes.

 I drove south and took a look at it from that way.
 By now, I had dropped some more elevation and from the south, I'd be dealing with some deep-cut arroyos.
 I decided to skip this last peak.